facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Custom Fences

-SuperFences allows defining custom fences for special purposes, like flow charts and sequence diagrams:
+SuperFences allows defining custom fences for special purposes.
+For instance, we could create special fences for diagrams that we could later run Mermaid on.

 !!! example "Flow Chart Example"